citizenweb3/manuscripts/content/cyber-bostrom-cyberlinks.md

 [![Screenshot-550.png](https://i.postimg.cc/Lshz1J6b/Screenshot-550.png)](https://postimg.cc/B89LWQFT)

-In the same way you can create a cyberlink with an image, video, document:
+In the same way you can create a cyberlink with an image, video, document or any other information:

 [![Screenshot-552.png](https://i.postimg.cc/1RLnWWRM/Screenshot-552.png)](https://postimg.cc/yWy8xyZS)